Maverick0351a/Oscillink/README.md

 Domain and API base:

 - Set `OSCILLINK_API_BASE` to your deployed API base (Cloud Run default URL or your custom domain).
-All curl and Python examples use this env var to avoid hardcoding domains.
+During beta, our hosted API is `https://api2.odinprotocol.dev`.
+All examples use this env var to avoid hardcoding domains.

 Quick CLI usage (packaged):